Sonja Morgan And Rocco Ancarola Are Taking Their Romance To The Next Level

 — CTNow (@GoToCTNow) December 12, 2016

-As the Inquisitr previously reported, Sonja and her partner also tried to open a restaurant in Manhattan, but Bethenny Frankel in addition to the liquor board halted the Tipsy Girl takeover.
+As the Inquisitr previously reported, Sonja and her partner also tried to open a restaurant in Manhattan, but Bethenny Frankel, in addition to the liquor board, halted the Tipsy Girl takeover.

 Earlier this year, Morgan told Page Six that the two might have similar names but the brands are completely different.
 The Skinnygirl mogul’s products are aimed at calorie-conscious drinkers, and Morgan’s audience are just interested in a good alcoholic beverage.